Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 | `logout`                          | users should log out and log back in to complete installation
 | `reboot`                          | users should reboot to complete installation
 | `files_in_usr_local`              | the Cask installs files to `/usr/local`, which may confuse Homebrew
+| `discontinued`                    | software has been officially discontinued upstream

 Example: